-• MS doesn’t mean giving your ambitions, just rethinking how to achieve them.
-We’re here to help MSers show each other it’s possible.
+At Shift.ms we believe that MS doesn’t mean giving up on ambitions, just rethinking how to achieve them.

 Shift.ms was launched in 2009 by George Pepper and Freddie Yauner, following George’s diagnosis with MS at the age of 22.
 MS is the most commonly diagnosed neurological condition in people in their 20s and 30s in the UK.
 Despite this, George found it difficult to find other MSers of his age, even online.
 This frustration led him to set up a website, where MSers could meet and share experiences.
-This later became www.shift.ms.
-Find out more about the team and what we’re been up to in the past year.
+This later became Shift.ms.

 We’re a registered UK charity.
 Our registered charity number is 1117194.